The word “like” is important. How do I decide who is like me? What traits or behaviors do I pay attention to?

 Burke, K. (1969).
 A rhetoric of motives.
 CA: University of California Press.

 Interested in learning more about communication?
-Learn about earning a liberal arts degree from Grand Canyon University by visiting our website.
+Learn about earning one of the communications and language arts degrees from Grand Canyon University by visiting our website.